 Now the method that solves almost every kind of problem is wiping cache partition.
 If nothing works out, wiping cache partition is the only way out.
 Although, it does not deletes any data present on your phone.
 Still, it helps to fix all the issues present in the phone by clearing out cluttering of cache partition.

 Also Checkout: Galaxy S7 Fast Charging Issue and Battery Draining issue and its Solution.

 Following are the steps to wipe cache partition to solve Galaxy S7 not registered on network error:

 - First of all, power off your Galaxy S7 or S7 Edge.

-- Now you have to get into recovery menu.
+- Now you have to get into the recovery menu.
 So once the phone is completely shut down, press and hold volume up + home + power button.
 Keep on holding the buttons until your phone vibrates and you see an Android figure in the background.

 - Now you will see a number of options on the screen. use volume down button to navigate to “Wipe Cache Partition“.

-- Use power button to select it.
+- Use the power button to select it.
 Select Yes when the confirmation message is displayed on the screen.

 Hopefully, this will solve Galaxy S7 not registered on network.
 One thing that you need to confirm before calling it hardware issue is that you have the right firmware installed and you have performed factory reset and installed a fresh firmware still the problem is there then it might be a hardware issue and you will have to take it to Samsung store to get it fixed.